 VA Home Improvement Grants

-The Department of Veterans Affairs (VA) offers grants to disabled and aging veterans for home modifications.
+The Department of Veterans Affairs (VA) offers grants for home modifications to disabled and aging veterans.

 Two main programs

-Specially Adapted Housing (SAH) Grant: Up to $117,000 for extensive modifications such as widening doorways, installing ramps, and bathroom modifications.
+Specially Adapted Housing (SAH) Grant: Up to $117000 for major renovations like installing ramps enlarging doorways and making bathroom changes.

-Additional assistance may be available through the Home Improvements and Structural Alterations (HISA) Grant.
+There may be additional funding available through the Home Improvements and Structural Alterations (HISA) Grant.

 State and Local Home Repair Grants